yan-soon/tp/docs/UserGuide.md

 ![NUSMods](images/nusmods.png)

+To streamline your module searching process with added convenience, GradPad integrates data from [NUSMods](https://nusmods.com/).
+With this, you no longer have to visit NUSMods separately to look up module information.
+Instead, GradPad offers you all that data in the same app you use to plan your modules itself.

 We have requested and was granted permission from NUSMods to utilise their platform to retrieve data such as NUS course catalogue and module information.
-These data are retrieved on the go in realtime, using the [API](https://api.nusmods.com/v2/) provided by NUSMods.
+These data are retrieved on the go in realtime, using the data provided by NUSMods.

 --------------------------------------------------------------------------------------------------------------------